yuliyalitvin/Applied-Data-Science---Personal-Portfolio/README.md

 <!-- DATACAMP COURSES-->
 <details>
   <summary>DataCamp Courses</summary> <!-- figure out how to make the font-size bigger -->
-    <p>In the following, screenshots of all required DataCamp courses that were successfully completed are displayed:
+    <p>Throughout September until the middle of October, I have completed 16 DataCamp courses with success, while learning a lot through participating in those online courses.
+Especially the sessions, in which you could try coding something yourself after learning about a new topic were fun and helpful to understand the subject better.</p>
-    <br>(All these screenshots can also be found in the folder <i>DataCamp_ScreenshotsOfCompletedCourses</i>)</p>
+    <p>Therefore, in the following, screenshots of all required DataCamp courses that were successfully completed are displayed:</p>
     <img src="/DataCamp Completed Courses Screenshots/1_DataCamp_IntroductionTo Python.png">
     <img src="/DataCamp Completed Courses Screenshots/2_DataCamp_IntermediatePython.png">
     <img src="/DataCamp Completed Courses Screenshots/3_DataCamp_PythonDataScienceToolbox(Part1).png">